Search this site ...

-Hello, my name is Bronwen Evans.
+My name is Bronwen Evans.

-My main passion in life is all that my website reflects; a love for all things African; for its history, the creation of its art, past and present and the political and sociological maturing of a continent which, in this first decade of the 21st century, is being seen with new eyes; not only by its own inhabitants but by the rest of the world.
+My main passion in life is all that my website reflects... a love for all things African.
+For its history, the creation of its art, past and present and the political and sociological maturing of a continent which, in these first 2 decades of the 21st century, is being seen with new eyes not only by its own inhabitants but by the rest of the world.

 In a curious mix of growth and decay, Beira town is a projection for all that I love about the see-sawness of Africa where hope and despair are emotions that arise concomitantly.